cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 containing requested information.
 Triple format represents information in a machine-readable format.
-Every part of the triple is individually addressable via unique URLs - for example, the statement ``Professor teaches students'' might be represented in RDF (Resource Description Framework).
+Every part of the triple is individually addressable via unique URLs - for example, the statement *Professor teaches students* might be represented in RDF (Resource Description Framework).
 Using this representation, semantic data can be queried [@www-Allegrow].

-# Blazegraph -o-
+# Blazegraph :o:

 |          |                |